mattermost/docs/source/install/troubleshooting.rst

     - Is the problem occurring only for a user who was recently added to the environment, such as a new employee?
     - Do differences exist between the users who are affected and the users who are not affected?

-You can also search the error messages online - existing solutions can often be applied.
+You can also search the error messages online.
+Existing solutions from our `forum <https://forum.mattermost.org/t/how-to-use-the-troubleshooting-forum/150>`_ and other forum sites can often be found and applied.
-These questions are quite general but should help guide you to a point where the root cause of the problem can be found.
-If, after following these guidelines, you're still facing the issue, visit the `Troubleshooting Forum <https://forum.mattermost.org/t/how-to-use-the-troubleshooting-forum/150>`__.

 Administration Issues
 -----------------------------